HowToGetLicensed

 • The licensing exam: The Massachusetts Journeyman Plumber Exam is administered by State-administered.
 You'll need to score at least 70% to pass.
 Study materials and practice exams are available from most education providers.

-• Ongoing requirements: Once licensed, you'll need 0 hours of continuing education every 1 year.
+• Ongoing requirements: Once licensed, you'll need no continuing education hours every 1 year.
 No continuing education required for renewal.

 How Much Does a Plumber License Cost in Massachusetts?